Trump files lawsuit to avoid Jan. 6 committee subpoena

 Associated Press

 WASHINGTON (AP) — Former President Donald Trump is suing the House committee investigating the Jan.
-6 attack on the U.S. Capitol in an attempt to block a subpoena requiring him to testify.
+6 attack on the U.S. Capitol to avoid cooperating with a subpoena requiring him to testify.

 The suit contends that, while former presidents have voluntarily agreed to provide testimony or documents in response to congressional subpoenas in the past, “no president or former president has ever been compelled to do so.”